Skip to main content

 What to do

-• Moisten a clean period (menstrual) pad and freeze it.
+• Wet a clean menstrual (period) pad and freeze it.
 Put the frozen pad in your underwear for 20 minutes at a time.
 Use a thin tissue or cloth between you and the pad if it feels too cold.

 • Take a warm bath.